 As I’ve already mentioned, my favorite season was winter.
-But it’s a hard time for me as a mom with five kids.
-Thanks to the chilly weather at this time we spent more time in our apartment than during in other seasons of the year.
+But it’s a hard time for me as a mom of five kids.
+Thanks to the chilly weather at this time we spent more time in our apartment than during other seasons of the year.
 And I don’t like when they just sit and play with their phones or tablets or just being bored.
 So what can I do, how can I keep my kids entertained during these days?

 The fashion and style blogger, Sophia Smith from Brisbane in this guest post shows you the best winter’s indoor activities for the whole family.

 Winter is the perfect time for indoor activities with children.
 Challenging games are the best solution because they will help a child develop his or her intellectual skills.
 Different games boost different abilities in a child, therefore it is paramount to include diverse games and activities during playtime.

 Some of the games that are recommended for children are Sudoku games, chess and puzzles.
 However, learning foreign languages is also highly beneficial for a child’s development, alongside playing games that affect his or her concentration and develop their patience.
 Moreover, karaoke is a great way to have fun and end the day with laughter.

 Playing Scrabble reinforces skills when words are spelled out and points counted.
 For children under the age of ten, it is always recommended they are given a dictionary and a calculator to use.
 With the help of UnscrambleX they can make sure that the word they use is actually a real word or if it is spelled correctly.
 The game will be much more exciting, and just difficult enough for them.

 Putting together a scrapbook of the family’s most recent photographs from a family vacation, or Christmas day would be a very good creative task for a child.
 This allows him or her to put their own personalized touch on the artwork.
 Scrapbooking stimulates a child’s mind creatively and fine tunes motor skills.